castacks/VoxDet-AirLabFork/docs/demo_local_docker/README.md

 ## Get the Docker image from DockerHub

-Images can be found at [the AirLab's DockerHub page](https://hub.docker.com/repository/docker/theairlab/voxdet/general).
+Images can be found on [the AirLab's DockerHub page](https://hub.docker.com/repository/docker/theairlab/voxdet/general).

 ## Augment the raw Docker image